paulness/gatsby-starter-personal-blog/README.md

 npm run develop-docker-host
 ```

+#### VSCode dev container

+If you are using VSCode and dev containers you can just open this in VSCode and run same `npm` commands above.

 ### Local deploy instructions

 The static site is deployed via GitHub pages, the master branch is essentially the /public directory.
 While the develop branch is used for local development.